SpotlightKid/micropython-stm-lib/picoredis/README.md

     $ pip install picoredis

-On the MicroPython unix port, use the `upip`:

-    $ micropyton -m upip install picoredis

-On MicroPython base-metal ports (*esp8266*, *stm32*, *wipy*, etc.), just download the [picoredis.py] file from the repository and upload it to the flash storage of your MicroPython board, e.g. using [ampy]:
+On MicroPython, just download the [picoredis.py] file from the repository and, for the unix port, put it into your MICROPYPATH directory (normally `~/.micropython/lib`), or for base-metal ports (*esp8266*, *stm32*, *wipy*, etc.) upload it to the flash storage of your MicroPython board, for example using [ampy]:

     $ curl -O https://raw.githubusercontent.com/SpotlightKid/micropython-stm-lib/master/picoredis/picoredis/picoredis.py
     $ ampy -p /dev/ttyUSB0 put picoredis.py